-One trigger point is during major football games and we are now at the peak of the World Cup 2018!
-Police reports have shown there is an increase in reporting of domestic abuse incidents during these times and the research carried out by Lancaster University, highlights the risks: http://www.lancaster.ac.uk/news/articles/2014/world-cup-football-is-a-risk-factor-for-domestic-violence/ You may have seen the emotive visual campaigns across social media: http://www.ncdv.org.uk/not-beautiful-game/ with the powerful statistics; Domestic Violence and the World Cup are closely linked, with reported incidents increasing by 26% if England plays, 38% if England loses and 11% the next day, win or lose.
+One trigger point is during major football games and we are now at the peak of the UEFA Cup 2021, which looks like we have a very good chance of winning!
+Police reports have shown there is an increase in reporting of domestic abuse incidents during these times along with the National Centre for Domestic Violence previous report (1) (2018) publishing the shocking statistics of domestic abuse incidents increasing by 26% if England plays, 38% if England loses and 11% the next day, win or lose.
+As an employer, how would this affect you?
 Do you have employees who are at risk?
 How would you spot the signs?
 What could you do to support an employee?

 I’d like to state for all you football fans out there – football is not the cause of domestic abuse incidents – the need to exert power and control over another is.
 I am referring to perpetrators of abuse who use football matches as an excuse to carry out violence and abuse.
 Perpetrators tend to stick together as they need this validation from each other.
 They encourage each other’s subversive attitudes and help to wind each other up, the alcohol contributes, which in turn encourages aggressive behaviour and they’ll feed off each other’s sexist and belittling attitudes and remarks.
 So, by the time they are ready to head home, they have the validation of their ‘mates’, are tanked up on alcohol and ready for a fight – particularly if their team have lost.
 “The ‘Mrs’ had it coming for a while anyway – she deserves it.”
 These are the justifications that churn around inside a perpetrators head.